sarahrosehassan/find-primes/README.md

 Implementing the "Sieve of Eratosthenes" swiftly finds all the prime numbers within the time constraint.

 # Program Requirements
-- Checks if integer n is a prime number,
+- Check if integer n is a prime number
-- returns the kth element from the infinite sequence of all prime numbers
+- return the kth element from the infinite sequence of all prime numbers
-- returns the prime factors of the integer n in list form
+- return the prime factors of the integer n in list form

 # Sieve of Eratosthenes
 - Start a the prime number 2 and eliminate all other multiples of 2